Utah Administrative Code

 (3) "Principal" means a person from whom a dual licensee has received compensation for submitting a transaction under one or more of his or her dual licenses.
-Examples include, but are not limited to, a mortgage company, a real estate broker, a title agency, a builder, or a developer.
+Examples include, but are not limited to, a mortgage company, a real estate broker, an agency title insurance producer, a builder, or a developer.

 (4) "Title insurance product" means the insuring, guaranteeing, or indemnifying of owners of real or personal property or the holders of liens or encumbrances on that property, or others interested in the property against loss or damage suffered by reason of liens or encumbrances upon, defects in, or the unmarketability of the title to the property, or invalidity or unenforceability of any liens or encumbrances on the property.

 (5) "Title insurance service" has the same meaning as the definition of "escrow" found in Subsection 31A-1-301(56).

 (1) Only a dual licensed title licensee can file a request for approval for the provision of a title insurance product or service.